-Each student will present three in-course papers, a final synthesis paper of 5,000 words, and attend an evaluation meeting.
+Each student will present three in-course papers, a final synthesis paper of 5,000 words, and attend a review meeting.
 A limited number of students may make a class presentation in place of one of their in-course papers.

-- — By means of six historical and hermeneutical “windows” the course will explore how the Scriptures have been received in Jewish and Christian traditions down through the ages.
-Through investigating the reception and reinterpretation of the Scriptures in the apostolic and patristic periods, in the Middle Ages and the Renaissance, and finally modernity and beyond, participants will obtain a deeper sense of the richness of the Scriptures, and of how they are the “Word of God” and the “Soul of Theology.”
-(See Dei Verbum § 21; Verbum Domini § 31; 35)
+By means of seven historical and hermeneutical “windows” the course will explore how the Scriptures have been received in Jewish and Christian traditions down through the ages.
+Through investigating the reception and reinterpretation of the Scriptures in the apostolic and patristic periods, in the Middle Ages and the Renaissance, and finally in modernity and beyond, participants will obtain a deeper sense of the richness of the Scriptures, and of how they are the “Word of God” and the soul of theology.”
+(See Dei Verbum § 21; Verbum Domini § 31; 35).

 - — Schneiders, Sandra M. The Revelatory Text.
 Interpreting the New Testament as Sacred Scripture.
 2nd ed.
 Collegeville, MN: Liturgical Press, 1999.

 - — Collins Billie Jean, Bob Buller and John Kutso eds.
 The SBL Handbook of Style.
 2nd ed.
 Atlanta: Society of Biblical Literature, 2014.

 - — Benedict XVI, Verbum Domini: The Post-Synodal Exhortation on the Word of God in the Life and Mission of the Church.
 Vatican City: Libreria Editrice Vaticana, 2010.

 - — Carvalho, Corrine L. Primer on biblical methods.
 Winona, MN: Anselm Academic, 2009.

 - — Evans, Gillian R. The Language and Logic of the Bible: The Earlier Middle Ages.
 Cambridge: Cambridge University Press, 1984.